ARTICLES

 In that context, the country's largest union, the American Federation of Labor, decided that from May 1, 1886, the maximum workday would be eight hours and proposed a series of strikes and protests in case employers did not comply with the Ingersoll Law, enacted 16 years earlier by President Andrew Johnson and which many states had managed to circumvent.
 The union's threat caused many companies to agree to implement an eight-hour workday, but many others maintained their schedules intact.
 May 1, 1886, arrived, and strikes began wherever the law was not being followed.

-In Chicago, then the second-most-populous city in the United States, protests pitted strikers against police for three days.
-By May 4 and with a death toll of half a dozen workers, a gathering in Haymarket Square ended with the detonation of an explosive device that killed six police officers and left dozens of agents injured.
+In Chicago, (then the second-most-populous city in the United States), protests pitted strikers against police for three days.
+By May 4th, with a death toll of half a dozen workers, a gathering in Haymarket Square with around 500,000 people ended with the detonation of an explosive device that killed six police officers and left dozens of agents injured.
 The police responded by opening fire on the demonstrators, causing 38 casualties.

 History and origin of Labor Day